tomwolfe/metamorphic-core/CONTRIBUTING.md

 4.  **Calculate an "Overall Percentage Grade" based on the dimension-specific grades (consider using a weighted average if certain dimensions are more critical for this specific task).
 Weights are defined in the "Probability Percentage Grades & Feedback" section.**
 5.  **Generate a structured "Grade Report" in markdown format, designed for developer actionability.
 The report should include:**
++*   ***IMPORTANT:*** *Any Grade Report that is not 100% requires that you use these findings to generate updated code.
+Ensure that your next call to write_file contains the code with these revisions.
+You must also include the Grade Report in the generated output as a JSON object.*
      *   Overall Percentage Grade
      *   Dimension-Specific Probability Percentages: For each dimension, state the percentage grade and provide a clear justification for this grade, referencing specific aspects of the hypothetical contribution.
      *   Actionable Feedback for each dimension: Provide concrete, step-by-step feedback for each dimension, explaining *how* the developer can improve their contribution to increase the probability percentage and reach a 100% overall grade.
 This feedback should be directly linked to the quality dimensions and the "Iterative Grading Process".

  **Example Grade Report:**
++***IMPORTANT:*** *Any Grade Report that is not 100% requires that you use these findings to generate updated code.
+Ensure that your next call to write_file contains the code with these revisions.*
  *   Overall Percentage Grade: 92%
      *   Probability of Non-Regression: 90% - Excellent test coverage for core logic.
 Potential impact on module X needs further review.
          *   *Actionable Feedback: Review module X to verify test validity.*
-    *   Probability of Test Success: 95% - All unit tests pass.
-Consider adding more integration tests.
-        *   *Actionable Feedback: Add tests to close to 100% coverage.*
-    *   Code Style Compliance Probability: 85% - Address minor Flake8 warnings related to line length and unused variables.
-        *   *Actionable Feedback: Format all code to adhere to PEP8 standards.*
-    *   Ethical Policy Compliance Probability: 100% - Ethical Policy checks passed for all configured policies.
-        *   *Actionable Feedback: Adhering to these standards must always be followed.*
-    *   Probability of Security Soundness: 90% - Code review identified one potential security vulnerability related to input validation.
-This has been addressed.
-        *   *Actionable Feedback: Ensure no potential security problems are apparent to get this grade to 100%.*

-**Checklist for Reviewing LLM-Generated Code:**
-When acting as a reviewer, use the following checklist to ensure the quality of the LLM-generated code:
- * Is the code syntactically correct and free of errors?
- * Does the code adhere to the project's coding style guidelines?
- * Does the code include clear and concise docstrings?
- * Does the code have sufficient unit tests to ensure proper functionality?
- * Does the code adhere to the project's ethical policies and guidelines?
- * Does the code avoid any known security vulnerabilities?
- * Does the code follow good software engineering practices?
- * Is the code easily understandable and maintainable?

-**Ethical Considerations:**

-When reviewing LLM-generated code, pay particular attention to the following ethical considerations:

-1. **Bias:** Does the code introduce or perpetuate any biases?
-2. **Fairness:** Does the code treat all users fairly and equitably?
-3. **Transparency:** Is the code transparent and explainable?
-4. **Accountability:** Is it possible to hold someone accountable if the code causes harm?
-5. **Privacy:** Does the code protect user privacy?
-6. **Security:** Is the code secure and resistant to attack?
-7. **Verifiability:** Is the code verified with the tests created with the code?
-8. **Model Choices:** Choose the cheapest, more compliant models to complete tasks.
-9. **Tool Utilization:** Be familiar with potential tools, and use appropriate tool to validate any task.

-By understanding and participating in this Iterative Grading Process, you directly contribute to the high standards of the Metamorphic project.
-""

-By understanding and participating in this Iterative Grading Process, you directly contribute to the high standards of the Metamorphic project.
-By following these steps to meet the standards of the iterative review process, we can be sure to meet high security standards.

-**File List Generation:**
-    When requested to find a list of files:
-    * Use `list_files`.
-    * List the purpose for each file, and the impact this file will have to the system.
-    * Include what the files do for the system.
-    * Be extra cautious and verify the file names, as these will cause errors that are hard to debug otherwise.

-**Contribution Checklist (Before Submitting a PR):**

-*   [ ] I have reviewed the [ROADMAP.md](ROADMAP.md) and [SPECIFICATION.md].
-*   [ ] I have checked for existing issues and discussed my contribution plan (if applicable).
-*   [ ] I have forked the repository and created a dedicated branch.
-*   [ ] My code follows PEP 8 style guidelines and is Flake8 compliant.
-*   [ ] My code is well-commented and easy to understand.
-*   [ ] I have included unit and/or integration tests (if adding code).
-*   [ ] I have added documentation (if adding new features or changing existing functionality).
-*   [ ] I have submitted a pull request to the `main` branch with a clear description.
-";

-By understanding and participating in this Iterative Grading Process, you directly contribute to the high standards of the Metamorphic project.